qobulov/qobulov/README.md

 - 🔭 I’m currently working on [Gitlab](https://gitlab.com/qobulov)

-- 👨‍💻 All of my projects are available at [https://github.com/qobulov and https://gitlab.com/qobulov](https://github.com/qobulov and https://gitlab.com/qobulov)
+- 👨‍💻 All of my projects are available at [https://github.com/qobulov](https://gitlab.com/qobulov)

 - 📫 How to reach me **azizbekqobulov05@gmail.com**